lifewawj/readme-generator/README.md

   a

   ## Questions
-  If you have any questions, please contact me at a.
+  If you have any questions, please contact me at businesswawj@gmail.com.
-  You can also visit my GitHub page at https://github.com/a.
+  You can also visit my GitHub page at https://github.com/lifewawj.